Does your community need a public access defibrillator? - Great Western Air Ambulance Charity

 Does your community need a public access defibrillator?

 Great Western Air Ambulance Charity (GWAAC) is excited to announce that Bristol City Council (BCC) has awarded us funding for 52 new defibrillators.
-Along with a further £17,000 raised by the Sam Polledri Foundation, GWAAC is looking to place 62 lifesaving public-access defibrillators in Bristol.
-The charity needs your help to find locations for the defibrillators!
+Along with a further £25,000 raised by the Sam Polledri Foundation, GWAAC is looking to place 67 lifesaving public access defibrillators in Bristol.
+Now we need your help to find the best locations for these defibs!

-There is a simple three-step process you can follow (outlined below) to check if you have a defibrillator near you and if not, to register your interest in getting one installed.
-It’s important to know that you can do something today that could save a life in the future.
+We have created a simple three-step process for you to follow (outlined below) to check if you have a defibrillator near you and if not, to register your interest in getting one installed.
+By taking this simple action today, you could save a life in the future.

-GWAAC saves lives across Bristol and beyond and its specialist crew are called to 500 cardiac arrest patients a year – a quarter of the charity’s total missions.
-Yet, despite the extraordinary skills of our crew, their speedy arrival to the scene, and the equipment they bring (equipment and skills that are usually found in a hospital emergency department) – they are the first to say that the precious minutes before they arrive are critical.
+GWAAC saves lives across Bristol and beyond and its specialist crew are called to around 500 cardiac arrest patients a year – a quarter of the charity’s total missions.
+Yet, despite the extraordinary skills of our crew, their speedy arrival to the scene, and the equipment they bring, they are the first to say that the precious minutes before they arrive are critical.

 Tragically, Sam Polledri, a fit and healthy 24-year-old, wasn’t one of the fortunate ones.
 On 26 February 2022 on a night out with friends, he suffered a cardiac arrest in Millennium Square.
 Despite being surrounded by five defibrillators, none were publicly accessible, and he didn’t survive.